Singleleaf Pinyon Pine

 Pinus monophylla

-Pine — Singleleaf Pinyon (Pinus monophylla) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 15–30 ft tall and 10–20 ft wide, and needs low water.
+Singleleaf Pinyon Pine (Pinus monophylla) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 15–30 ft tall and 10–20 ft wide, slow-growing, needs low water, and prefers full sun.

 Photos